Cheap No-Fault Auto Insurance in 2025 (10 Most Affordable Companies)

 Cons

-- Limited Availability: Travelers is available in 42 U.S. states, plus Washington, D.C.
-You cannot get a Travelers’ insurance quote in Alaska, Hawaii, Louisiana, Michigan, North and South Dakota, West Virginia, and Wyoming.
+- Limited State Coverage: Travelers operates in 42 states and D.C. but is not available in Alaska, Hawaii, Louisiana, Michigan, North Dakota, South Dakota, West Virginia, or Wyoming.

-- Potentially Higher Premiums: Drivers with poor driving records or living in high-risk areas may face higher car insurance premiums compared to other insurers.
+- Potentially Higher Premiums: Drivers with poor driving records or living in high-risk areas may face higher auto insurance premiums compared to other insurers.

 #5 – Progressive: Extensive List of Discounts